hack4impact-uiuc/website/README.md

 `npm run build` - use `adapter-static` to export all pages as static HTML to the `build` directory

 `npm run preview` - view the built website (requires `npm run build` to have been run prior)

+### Tips

+Hold (cmd|ctrl) + shift to enable the "Svelte inspector."
+Clicking any page element with this open will go to the element's source in VSCode.

 ---